-The parable describes the relationship, in life and death, between an unnamed rich and a poor beggar named Lazarus.
+The parable describes the relationship, in life and death, between an unnamed rich person and a beggar named Lazarus.
 A parable is a real or imaginary narrative conveying a spiritual or moral truth.
-The narrative may be fundamentally real but it may contain imaginary parts.
 The Bible teaches truths through facts and fiction, and we cannot interpret parables literally.

 Honest wealth is not bad or reprehensible, and poverty is no guarantee of salvation, but both raise ethical attitudes that influence the search for God.
 Jesus wants to awaken Christians in this parable.
-He calls the poor, hungry, thirsty and weeping as blessed, not because of poverty, but because of the ethical attitude that poverty preserves or raises.
+He calls blessed the poor, hungry, thirsty and weeping, not because of poverty, but because of the ethical attitude poverty preserves or raises.
 And the rich as unhappy (Luke 6:24-26), because wealth can diminish Faith and spirituality.

-Someone can be rich and have a heart for the poor, cultivating detachment, humility, charity, as someone can be poor, but have a heart of rich, without charity or humility.
-Lazarus and Abraham had the same destiny, because both, in different circumstances, had the same love for God and the same detachment from earthly things.
-Christ showed the falsity which associates wealth with holiness and disease and poverty with the sin of the self or their descendants.
+A person can be rich and have a heart for the poor, cultivating detachment, humility, charity, and another person can be poor, but have a heart of rich, without charity or humility.
+Lazarus and Abraham had the same destiny, because loved God and had detachment from earthly things.